Device-independent uncloneable encryption: Security definitions

 We remark that while the definitions in~\cite{GMP22} differ slightly from those in~\cite{BL20}, the only differences are basically that the encryption procedure for a message is allowed to be interactive, and are allowed to output an abort symbol, with the protocol not continuing if there is an abort (the probability of not aborting also appears in the security condition).

-\begin{definition}[Device-independent encryption of classical messages with variable keys] Let $\lambda$ be a security parameter.
-A device-independent encryption of classical messages with variable keys (DI-VKECM) scheme consists of a tuple $(\Enc, \KeyR, \Dec)$ such that \begin{itemize} \item $\Enc(1^\lambda, m)$ is an interactive protocol between an honest client, who takes as input the security parameter $\lambda$ and a message $m$ in some message space $\clM$, and a potentially dishonest receiver, who takes as input the security parameter $\lambda$.
-The output of the protocol is $(F,\Kpriv,\rho)$, where $F$ is a flag held by the client which takes values \cmark (accept) or \xmark (reject), $\Kpriv$ is a private key held by the client, and $\rho$ is a quantum ciphertext state held by the receiver on a register we denote as $Q$. \item $\KeyR(\kpriv)$ takes as input a private key $\kpriv$, and uses some internal randomness to generate and output a decryption key $\Kdec$. \item $\Dec(\kdec,\rho)$ takes as input a decryption key $\kdec$ and a ciphertext state $\rho$ on register $Q$, and outputs a message value $\widetilde{M} \in \clM$. \end{itemize} We say that a DI-VKECM scheme is efficient if the computations that the client and an honest receiver perform in $\Enc,\KeyR,\Dec$ are polynomial time in $\lambda$ and the length (in bits) of $m$.
+\begin{definition}[Encryption of classical messages with variable keys] Let $\lambda$ be a security parameter.
+An \emph{encryption of classical messages with variable keys} (VKECM) scheme consists of a tuple $(\Enc, \KeyR, \Dec)$ such that \begin{itemize} \item $\Enc(1^\lambda, m)$ is a (potentially interactive) protocol between an honest client, who takes as input the security parameter $\lambda$ and a message $m$ in some message space $\clM$, and a potentially dishonest receiver, who takes as input the security parameter $\lambda$.
+The output of the protocol is $(F,\Kpriv,\rho)$, where $F$ is a flag held by the client which takes values \cmark (accept) or \xmark (reject), $\Kpriv$ is a private key held by the client, and $\rho$ is a quantum ciphertext state held by the receiver on a register we denote as $Q$. \item $\KeyR(\kpriv)$ takes as input a private key $\kpriv$, and uses some internal randomness to generate and output a decryption key $\Kdec$. \item $\Dec(\kdec,\rho)$ takes as input a decryption key $\kdec$ and a ciphertext state $\rho$ on register $Q$, and outputs a message value $\widetilde{M} \in \clM$. \end{itemize} We say that a VKECM scheme is efficient if the computations that the client and an honest receiver perform in $\Enc,\KeyR,\Dec$ are polynomial time in $\lambda$ and the length (in bits) of $m$.

-We require that the DI-VKECM scheme satisfies \emph{completeness}: if all steps are carried out honestly, then for any $m\in\clM$, we have (in the following statements, terms such as $\Dec\circ\KeyR\circ\Enc$ should be understood as having each procedure acting only on the relevant registers, e.g.~$\KeyR$ only acts on the private-key output of $\Enc$):
+We require that the VKECM scheme satisfies \emph{completeness}: if all steps are carried out honestly, then for any $m\in\clM$, we have (in the following statements, terms such as $\Dec\circ\KeyR\circ\Enc$ should be understood as having each procedure acting only on the relevant registers, e.g.~$\KeyR$ only acts on the private-key output of $\Enc$):

 i.e.~the probability of accepting and correctly decrypting the message is high.